What do you know about Oklahoma?

 The headliner here is the Talimena National Scenic Byway.
 This 54-mile stretch of nationally protected road winds through the Ouachita Mountains and Ouachita National Forest of southeastern Oklahoma and western Arkansas, and it offers some of the best views this side of the Rockies.
 Although this scenic drive is worth the trip year-round, a fall drive offers the best viewing experience, when the region’s foliage lights up with bright reds, yellows and oranges.

 Tahlequah, found in the foothills of the Ozark Mountains, is a hotspot for the outdoor enthusiast.
 From floating the Illinois River during the summer to hiking Sparrow Hawk Mountain or camping at Lake Tenkiller in the fall, the capital of Cherokee Nation runs the gamut of outdoor recreation.
 Tahlequah also is known for its Red Fern Festival, inspired by the book “Where the Red Fern Grows” by Tahlequah-areanative Wilson Rawls.

 Watonga is home to an abundance of outdoor recreation opportunities.
 Roman Nose State Park is set in a vast canyon and offers a unique 18-hole golf course, swimming pools, hiking and two separate lakes with fishing, paddleboats and more.
-Additionally, the beautiful Red Rock Canyon State Park, once a stop for pioneers on the California Trail, and popular Cherokee Trading Post are located just 30 minutes from Watonga.
+Additionally, the beautiful Red Rock Canyon Adventure Park, once a stop for pioneers on the California Trail, and popular Cherokee Trading Post are located just 30 minutes from Watonga.

 Is it a white picket fence?
 A big backyard?
 A house to call your own?
 Home can be all of those things.
 But most importantly, it’s where your family lives.